 Your API secret enables unmitigated access to your firm’s data.
 Treat your API secret like a password.

 - Don't share it with anyone outside of your company.

 - Don't put it in any code on your website or in a URL that someone could find.

-The API key and secret will be used to authorize the integration with Zapier or whatever program you are integrating with.
-Once the key has been generated and saved, it can be accessed later by simply logging back into the portal.
+The API key and secret will be used to authorize the integration with Zapier or any other program you are integrating with.
+Once the key has been generated and saved, it can be accessed again by simply logging back into the portal.

 API integrations automate the actions of an API user in your Filevine Org, meaning that actions taken via API will appear to be performed by the API user.
 For example, if an API integration is set up to automatically post a note in Filevine, that note will be posted by the API user.
 The API user is automatically generated and given the proper permissions when your firm’s API portal is enabled.

 The API user needs to be an Org Admin and an Admin-collaborator on all projects.
 The API user is given the required permissions initially, but if you run into problems in the future, you may need to restore the API user’s permissions.
 For steps on how to set up these permissions, read the “Set Up Permission for Existing Projects” and the “Set Up Rules for New Projects” sections of our When You Get a New Employee article.